symfony-cmf/symfony-cmf-docs/bundles/menu/introduction.rst

 MenuBundle
 ==========

-.. include:: _outdate-caution.rst.inc

-The CmfMenuBundle extends the `KnpMenuBundle`_ by adding a menu provider that loads menus from a doctrine object manager and generating menu URLs from content.
+The CmfMenuBundle extends the `KnpMenuBundle`_ and adds the following
+features:

+* Render menus stored in the persistance layer;
+* Generate menu node URLs from linked Content or Route.

+Note that only the Doctrine PHPCR-ODM persistance layer is supported in the 1.0 release.

 .. caution::